Josué Sá: Anderlecht

 Sá joined R.S.C.
-Anderlecht on 31 August 2017, after agreeing to a four-year deal.
-He made his Belgian First Division A debut on 1 October, playing the entire 1–0 home victory over Standard Liège.
+Anderlecht on 31 August 2017, agreeing to a four-year deal.
+He made his Belgian Pro League debut on 1 October, playing the entire 1–0 home win over Standard Liège.

 Sá spent the following two seasons on loan, to Turkish Süper Lig's Kasımpaşa S.K. and SD Huesca of the Spanish Segunda División.

-Ludogorets
+On 22 December 2019, he scored the winner for the latter in a 2–1 home defeat of Aragonese rivals Real Zaragoza, en route to promotion as champions.

+Later career

 On 2 October 2020, Sá joined PFC Ludogorets Razgrad of the First Professional Football League on a three-year contract.
+After winning the league in his first season, he was voted Player of the Month in August 2021, having scored twice.
+He moved to his fifth foreign country the following 2 February, joining Maccabi Tel Aviv F.C. of the Israeli Premier League on loan for the rest of the campaign.

+Sá returned to his country's top flight on 26 August 2022, signing a two-year deal with the option of a third at newly promoted Rio Ave.
+In July 2024, he joined Gil Vicente F.C. in the same league.
+He scored his only goal for the latter on 19 January 2025, from close range following a corner kick to help the hosts beat FC Porto 3–1 in the domestic league.

+On 22 September 2025, aged 33, the free agent Sá moved to second-tier club Lusitânia F.C. on a two-year contract.

 International career

-Four youth levels comprised, Sá won 28 caps for Portugal.
+Across four youth levels, Sá won 28 caps for Portugal.
 His first for the under-21s arrived on 25 March 2013, in a 2−1 friendly defeat of the Republic of Ireland held in Dundalk.